santipu03/Signup-Form/README.md

 # Signup-Form
-HTML, CSS and Javascript of a simple signup form
+HTML and CSS of a simple signup form.
+The validations are all with HTML.
+For now, there is no responsive design.